 Agile Boston is a lively user community focused on advancing the spread of Agile knowledge and applied practices in the Greater Boston area.

-Our Mission is to encourage and help the Greater Boston Agile community to become the most active, most innovative and most vibrant Agile learning community on the planet, by any measure that can be named.
+Agile Boston's Mission is to encourage and help the Greater Boston Agile community to become the most active, most innovative and most vibrant Agile learning community on the planet, by any measure that can be named.

-Our Vision is simple: A regional community of practice, in the Boston area, that is a thriving ecosystem of Agile learning, continuous improvement and innovation, in service to building energized organizations that create great results.
+Agile Boston's Vision is simple: A regional community of practice, in the Boston area, that is a thriving ecosystem of Agile learning, continuous improvement and innovation, in service to building energized organizations that create great results.

-Our Values explain, inform and guide everything we do, and are built on the core ideas of RESPECT FOR PEOPLE and CONTINUOUS IMPROVEMENT.
+Our Core Values explain, inform and guide everything we do, and are built on the core ideas of RESPECT FOR PEOPLE and CONTINUOUS IMPROVEMENT.

 Agile Boston started life early in the Fall of 2008.
 Our first few monthly meetings were attended by up to 140 attendees.
 We continued to convene and execute well-attended monthly meetings every 4th Wednesday, for about one year.

-In 2009, we started developing larger, 1-day, conference events, like GIVE THANKS FOR SCRUM.
+In 2009, Agile Boston started developing larger, 1-day, conference events, like GIVE THANKS FOR SCRUM.
 This event has become a cultural tradition for Boston.
 Each year, we honor Jeff Sutherland and Ken Schwaber, the co-formulators of Scrum.
 We literally “give thanks for Scrum” the week of Thanksgiving each year.
 In 2009, we had 230 people show up for GIVE THANKS FOR SCRUM.
 That was a little over the top.
 We now limit attendance to 165 people, so we have some space to move around.
 You can learn more here.